hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getTokens"></a>
 # **getTokens**
-> TokenGetResponse getTokens(page, size, orderBy, ascending, filter)
+> TokenGetResponse getTokens(page, size, orderBy, ascending, getLatest)

 Get information for all tokens defined for your firm